 Activity 1: Sequential Events and Number Decomposition

-Ask the student to observe the following pictures:
+Ask the student to interpret the sequence of movements shown in the following pictures:

 Ask students the following questions: